dwyl/product-roadmap/README.md

-The ***system*** we are building is desgined to help ourselves and others move towards our
+The ***system*** we are building is designed to help ourselves and others move towards our
 (life/health/fitness/career/etc.)
 goals is what we are building.